openlattice/openlattice-help-site-old/_guides/integrations-3.md

       writeDriver: org.postgresql.Driver
       writeTable: demo_justice
       hikari:
-        user: "example_user"
+        username: "example_user"
         password: "examplepassword"
 ```

 <div style="color:black; border: 1px solid black; padding: 10px; background-color: yellow; border-radius:5px; text-align: center;">Once your YAML file is created, one simply needs to run it against OpenLattice's <a href="https://github.com/openlattice/launchpad">launchpad</a> java script to read in the desired files to the OpenLattice platform.
-Please contact <a href="mailto:support@topenlattice.com">support@openlattice.com</a> for custom help with these next steps. </div><br>
+Clone the repo and open it in a Java IDE such as IntelliJ, or please contact <a href="mailto:support@topenlattice.com">support@openlattice.com</a> for custom help with these next steps. </div><br>